Excluding files and directories from the WordPress file changes scan

 - /wp-content/sites/* (only on multisite networks)

-You can exclude any of these default WordPress directories from file changes scans from the plugin’s settings.
-To do so, untick the directory from the Directories to scan setting highlighted in the below screenshot.
+You can exclude any of these directories from file changes scans from the plugin’s settings, by unticking the directory name from the Directories to scan setting, highlighted in the below screenshot.

 Excluding other directories

 If you want to exclude a specific directory specify the directory path and name in the Exclude All Files in These Directories setting.
 As shown in the below screenshot, by default the plugin does not scan the /wp-content/cache directory.
 The plugin does not scan this directory because it is used by caching plugins, so file changes in this directory are very normal.

 It is very important to specify the absolute path of the directory you want to exclude.
 If you do not know it, use this PHP script to find the absolute path of the directory.

 To exclude a specific individual file from the WordPress file changes scan just add it to the Exclude These Files setting.
 There is no need to specify the path of the directory, simply add the filename and extension.

 The other option to exclude files is to exclude by file type.
 For example, if you do not want to scan any exe files add exe to the Exclude These File Types setting in the plugin.
 Notice in the screenshot below that the most common non-executable and media files are excluded by default from the WordPress file changes scan.